How to Get a Late Fee Waived on Your Credit Card

-A recent survey found that 47 million Americans expect to miss a credit card due date in 2021.
+Did you know that 42 million Americans are expected to miss a credit card due date in 2022?
 Missing a monthly payment can trigger late fees and penalty APRs.
-Fortunately, credit card issuers offer some flexibility when it comes to missed payments.
+Fortunately, some credit card issuers offer flexibility regarding missed payments.

 In this article, we’ll cover how to get a late fee waived on your credit card and walk you through the steps you can take.
 We’ll also give you tips to help prevent late payments in the future.

-Imagine the following situation: Your credit card payment is due on the 15th of the month.
-However, your son has the championship soccer game that day and your daughter has a big math test.
-On top of that, your parents are coming to visit this weekend, which means you need to clean the house.
+Imagine the following: Your credit card payment is due on the 15th of the month.
+However, your son has the championship soccer game that day, and your daughter has a big math test.
+On top of that, your parents are visiting this weekend, which means you need to clean the house.

 Unfortunately, a late credit card payment has some downsides.
 Your credit card issuer will charge a late payment fee, which may be as much as $29 the first time you miss a due date.
-This may seem inconsequential, but the fee can increase with each missed payment.
-Plus, your lender adds the late fee to your total balance, where it is then subject to interest charges.
+This may seem inconsequential, but the charge can increase with each missed payment.
+Plus, your lender adds the late fee to your total balance, which is subject to interest charges.

-There may be other credit card fees and penalties associated with a missed payment as well.
-Your lender may enact a penalty APR, therefore raising your interest rate.
+Your lender may enact a penalty APR, raising your interest rate.
 If you are in the middle of a promotional period, you will no longer be eligible for lower interest rates.
-Your card issuer can also lower your credit limit, therefore lowering your borrowing ability.
+Finally, your card issuer can lower your credit limit, lowering your borrowing ability.

 Once your account is past due by 30 days or more, your lender reports it to the three major credit bureaus.
 This information stays on your credit report for seven years and could impact your ability to: